 “Waking up in the middle of the night is often hormonal, so I recommend using adaptogens before bed to help balance hormones,” says Lauren Slayton, registered dietician and founder of New York–based nutrition service Foodtrainers.
 Slayton loves Moodbeli’s ashwagandha, as well as Anima Mundi’s Sleep Elixir, a potent mixture of ashwagandha, kava kava, passionflower, and blue lotus flower—all substances that she says help relieve stress and promote deep sleep.

 Stick to a Schedule

-“I always focus on the whole body when it comes to figuring out why people wake up at night,” says Clark.
-“It’s important to create a bedtime routine that will actually prepare your body for better sleep.
-I love drinking calming teas close to bedtime (but not too close!), avoiding bright light from television and your phone (the light messes with your circadian rhythm and tricks your body into thinking it’s daytime), and indulging in a face mask or bubble bath.”
-The latter will also help increase your body temperature and get you in a state of rest.
+“It’s important to create a bedtime routine that will actually prepare your body for better sleep,” explains Clark.
+“I love drinking calming teas close to bedtime (but not too close!), avoiding bright light from television and your phone (the light messes with your circadian rhythm and tricks your body into thinking it’s daytime), and indulging in a face mask or bubble bath.”
+The latter will also help increase your body temperature, making you more relaxed and getting you in a state of rest.

-Keep a notebook by your bed.
+Keep a Notebook by Your Bed

-If you exercise too close to bedtime, the rush of endorphins you get and the boost of energy post-workout might take too long to wear off, resulting in poor sleep and waking up constantly.
-“I suggest trying to finish working out at least four hours before bed, and if you can’t, to try and incorporate something more calming or lower-intensity than stimulating, like yoga or a long walk.
-If it has to be high-intensity, make sure to include a long cool down period,” says Clark.
+The rush of endorphins and the boost of energy you get post-workout aren’t conducive to a good night’s rest.
+“I suggest trying to finish working out at least four hours before bed, and if you can’t, try to incorporate something more calming or lower intensity than stimulating, like yoga or a long walk,” offers Clark.
+“If it has to be high intensity, make sure to include a long cool-down period.”